tedious/TedivmStashBundle/Resources/doc/index.rst

 ::

     stash:
-        handlers: [ Apc, FileSystem ]
+        drivers: [ Apc, FileSystem ]
         Apc: ~
         FileSystem:
             path: /tmp

-The cache service will automatically be configured with a Composite handler, with the drivers queried in the specified order (for example, in this example, Apc would be queried first, followed by FileSystem if that query failed.)
+The cache service will automatically be configured with a Composite driver, with the drivers queried in the specified order (for example, in this example, Apc would be queried first, followed by FileSystem if that query failed.)

 In-Memory
 ~~~~~~~~~